fastmachinelearning/hls4ml/README.md

 #Convert it to a hls project
 hls_model = hls4ml.converters.keras_to_hls(config)

+# Print full list of example model if you want to explore mmore
+hls4ml.utils.fetch_example_list()
 ```

 ### Building a project with Xilinx Vitis (after downloading and installing from [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html))